single bottom, Diamond & CBN Usage Principals

 Debris removal refers to the coolant's ability to clear away chips, swarf, and debris from the cutting or grinding area.

-• Flood Cooling provides excellent debris removal with a continuous flow of coolant.
+• check icon Flood Cooling provides excellent debris removal with a continuous flow of coolant.

-• Mist Cooling offers moderate debris removal, suitable for operations where debris buildup is minimal.
+• check icon Mist Cooling offers moderate debris removal, suitable for operations where debris buildup is minimal.

-• Through-Tool Cooling delivers excellent debris removal directly at the cutting edge, preventing clogging and maintaining a clean cutting surface.
+• check icon Through-Tool Cooling delivers excellent debris removal directly at the cutting edge, preventing clogging and maintaining a clean cutting surface.

 Coolant Consumption